thojmr/PregnancyPlus/README.md

 </br>

 ## Some Tips
 - Use one of the High Poly meshes (uncensors) for screenshots.
 It makes the belly more round and less jagged.
-The KK one linked bellow works well with cloth too
+[Install guide below](#high-poly-mesh)
 - The more Multiplier you apply, the more -StretchX and -StretchY you should apply.
 This lets you apply even more Multiplier
 - The Taper sliders are good at making the shape more egg like
 - Too much Roundness slider will cause clothes to clip at the top of the belly
 - If you see jagged edges or shadows on the skin, use the "Smooth Belly Mesh" button to reduce it
+- There will always be some amount of cloth clipping at extreme sizes.
+You can use the Cloth Offset slider to help, but It's a difficult problem to solve.
+- **Hover over any Plugin Config options in game for more detailed descriptions**
+-
 <br>

 ## Features
 - Adds a number of sliders that will allow you to change the size and shape of a characters belly in Studio, Maker, and Main Gameplay.
-    - In Main Game you can further tweak all character's belly shapes with the F1 plugin config sliders.
+    - In Main Game you can further bulk tweak all character's belly shapes with the F1 plugin config sliders.
-- Adds Timeline (KK) and VNGE (HS2/AI) integration for belly animations.
+- Adds Timeline and VNGE integration for belly animations.
 Short guides below.
+[Timeline](#timeline-integration) | [VNGE](#vnge-integration)
 - Adds 3 configurable keybinds in plugin config that can be used to increase or decrease the belly size in Main Game, on the fly.
-- Adds a Fat Fold slider that explains itself, just make sure the Preg+ slider is above 0 as well.
+- Adds an additional Fat Fold slider, just make sure the Preg+ slider is above 0 to see the effect.
-- Adds an "Override KK_Pregnancy belly shape" toggle, that lets you replace the KK/AI_Pregnancy belly with the Preg+ one in Main Gameplay (Instead of combining the two).
+- Adds an "Override KK_Pregnancy belly shape" toggle, that lets you use the Preg+ belly shape as the default one in Main Gameplay (Instead of combining both plugin's shapes).
-- Adds a "Mesh Smoothing" button in Studio and Maker, that allows you to smooth the belly mesh and reduce any edge shadows.
+- Adds a "Mesh Smoothing" button in Studio and Maker, that allows you to smooth the belly mesh and reduce any stretched skin and hard shadows.
-    - The smoothing will reset on slider change or character load, so it's mostly for screenshots, animations, and blendshapes.
+    - The smoothing will reset on slider change or character load, so it's mostly for screenshots, and animations.
     - The smoothed mesh can be saved as a blendshape!
-    - It's a slow prcess so watch the timer on the button to see when its done. (extremely slow when using a high poly mesh)
+    - It's a slow prcess, so watch the timer below the button to see when its done. (extremely slow when using a high poly mesh)
-- **Hover over any Plugin Config options in game for more detailed descriptions**

 </br>